nazrindaniell/GoTravel/README.md

 > Make sure to enter each input's package details with the appropriate datatype.
 3. To edit an existing tour package, go to the top drop-down menu and select the `Edit Selected Package` button.
 After editing, click the `Edit Package` button to save the edited package to the database.

+---

 ### Delete a tour package

-1. Navigate to `localhost/GoTravel/admin/delete_packages.php`
+1. Navigate to `localhost/GoTravel/admin/delete_packages.php`.
-2. Select a ticket that you want to delete
+2. Select a ticket that you want to delete.
 3. Click the `Delete Selected Package` button to delete the package.
 <br><br>